raphaelquast/beatstep/README.md

    (make sure to activate both `track` and `remote` for this device!)

-❗ The script is using BeatStep's **storage bank 9** during runtime.
-Any configuration stored to this slot will be overwritten ❗
+❗The script is using BeatStep's **storage bank 9** during runtime.
+Any configuration stored to this slot will be overwritten❗

 # Overlay
 The overlay-design provides indications for all assignments (including secondary-functions)